JordanSpencerWu/old-website/_posts/blog/2016/2016-10-26-new-react-docs.md

   }
 {% endhighlight %}

-To find out which boxes to highlight after a winner has been a announced, I figured that each box on the tic tac toe board should have their own states.
+To find out which boxes to highlight after a winner has been announced, I figured that each box on the tic tac toe board should have their own states.
 Each box has their own column, row, value, and winner states.
 All we need to know is which three boxes are the winners and to change the state winner to true.

 {% highlight javascript %}
   createSquares(numbersOfRows, numbersOfColumns) {